smrtl/cordova-plugin-camera-preview/README.md

-Cordova CameraPreview Plugin
+cordova-plugin-camera-preview
 ====================

-Cordova plugin that allows camera interaction from HTML code.<br/>
-Show camera preview popup on top of the HTML.<br/>
+Cordova plugin that allows camera interaction from HTML cod for showing camera preview below or above the HTML.<br/>

+**June 13, 2016 - I dont have any time to work on this recently.
+If people want to contribute lets get a good working version over here [westonganger/cordova-plugin-camera-preview](https://github.com/westonganger/cordova-plugin-camera-preview/tree/skanygin) with some additional features and nicer API that would be great.
+Then we can get it merged back to master on this repo.**

+**May 18, 2016 - Current development to get a decent stable updated version is happening on the fork [westonganger/cordova-plugin-camera-preview](https://github.com/westonganger/cordova-plugin-camera-preview/tree/skanygin).
+This will be merged into master here once its working.
+Please direct all pull requests over there until further notice.**

 <p><b>Features:</b></p>
 <ul>